Texas Fertility Center Logo White

 Vasectomy Reversal vs IVF

-Vasectomy reversal vs IVF, what’s the best option for you?
+Vasectomy reversal vs IVF: What’s the best option for you?

-Men who have had a vasectomy have two options if they want to conceive.
-They can have the vasectomy reversed or they can have sperm removed from the tubules draining the testicles – or from the testicles themselves – and then proceed to in vitro fertilization (IVF).
-Both vasectomy reversal and sperm extraction procedures are performed by a urologist with special training in male infertility.
-Prior to performing either procedure, a urologist would typically perform a history and physical examination on the man in order to recommend the optimal procedure.
-As long as testosterone and FSH (follicle stimulating hormone) levels and a physical examination are normal, then sperm are likely being produced in the testicle.
-If there are signs that sperm production may be low for some other reason, and/or that extensive female fertility treatment is likely to be needed even after reversal, then sperm extraction and IVF may be the best option.
+As long as testosterone and FSH (follicle stimulating hormone) levels and a physical examination are normal, sperm are likely being produced in the testicle.
+If there are signs that sperm production may be low for some other reason, and/or that extensive female fertility treatment is likely to be needed even after reversal, sperm retrieval and IVF may be the best option.

-The length of time elapsed since the vasectomy is a very important factor.
+The length of time elapsed since the vasectomy is a very important factor

 Female partner evaluation is very important before a treatment plan is decided